Kultaranta

 Kultaranta (Gullranda; lit.
 'Golden Shore') is the summer residence of the president of Finland.
-It is in the district of Kultaranta on the island of Luonnonmaa, in Naantali.
-The granite manor house is surrounded by 56 ha of park, belonging to the property.
+It is in the district of Kultaranta on the island of Luonnonmaa, in the municipality of Naantali in Southwest Finland.
+The granite manor house is surrounded by 56 ha of park belonging to the property.
+The complex also includes numerous outbuildings and greenhouses, and a park.

-The President of the Republic's summer residence, Kultaranta, stands in 54-hectare grounds in Naantali on the southwest coast.
-As well as the granite-built house, the complex includes numerous outbuildings and greenhouses, and a park.